shiyis/nlpwme/modules/0-info-theory.md

 ### **Example Cost Function in A Decision Tree**

-Say we have a box full of an equal number of coffee pouches of two flavors: Caramel Latte and the regular, Cappuccino.
-You may choose either of the flavors but with eyes closed.
+Let's imagine that we have a box full of equal quantities of coffee pouches in two flavors: caramel latte and normal cappuccino.
+You may select either flavor, but only if your eyes are closed.

-The predicament where you would have to decide and this decision of yours that can lead to results with equal probability is nothing else but said to be the state of maximum uncertainty.
-In case, I had only caramel latte coffee pouches or cappuccino pouches then we know what the outcome would have been and hence the uncertainty(or surprise will be) zero.
+The situation in which you would have to select is known as the state of maximum uncertainty since your choice may result in outcomes with an equal likelihood.
+If I had just had caramel latte or cappuccino coffee pouches, the result would have been known, and there would be no uncertainty (or surprise).

 The probability of getting each outcome of a caramel latte pouch or cappuccino pouch is: